tomy2105/KnowledgeNotes/cpp/cpp11.md

 For high-performance, low-level work, communicating between threads is sometimes needed without the overhead of mutexes.
 This is done using [atomic operations](https://en.wikipedia.org/wiki/Atomic_operation "Atomic operation") on memory locations.
 These can optionally specify the minimum memory visibility constraints needed for an operation.
 Explicit [memory barriers](https://en.wikipedia.org/wiki/Memory_barrier "Memory barrier") may also be used for this purpose.

-Futures and promises for passing asynchronous results between threads, and `std::packaged_task` for wrapping up a function call that can generate such an asynchronous result is also introduced. `std::async` facility provides a convenient method of running tasks and tying them to a `std::future`.
-The user can choose whether the task is to be run asynchronously on a separate thread or synchronously on a thread that waits for the value.
-By default, the implementation can choose, which provides an easy way to take advantage of hardware concurrency without oversubscription, and provides some of the advantages of a thread pool for simple usages.

 ### Tuple types